mhwlng/dashboard-elite/README.md

 - Button press sounds

 The button functionality works, by changing the focus back to elite dangerous when pressing a button on the touch screen.

-This focus change mechanism is only enabled when the application runs full screen on the touch screen.
+This focus change mechanism is only enabled if the application runs full screen on the touch screen.

-The easiest way is to drag the application to the touch screen, then press the maximize button.
+The easiest way is to drag the application to the touch screen area, then press the maximize button:

 ![touch screen](https://i.imgur.com/14qcSb1.png)

-This will causes the application to restart and the window title bar should no longer be visible.
+This will causes the application to restart and then the window title bar should no longer be visible.

+The application window settings can be found in appsettings.json

+The button profiles (i.e. the top row buttons) can be configured in the Data\profiles.json file.

+Each button set is configured via a .json file the Data\ButtonBlocks directory.

+An automatic profile switching mechanism will be used, in case button sets exist with these file names:

+- galaxymap.json
+- systemmap.json
+- orrery.json
+- fssmode.json
+- saamode.json
+- infighter.json
+- srvturret.json
+- insrv.json
+- onfoot.json
+- analysismode.json
+- cargoscoop.json
+- hardpoints.json

+If none of the above profiles are activated, then a profile with the file name default.json will be activated.

+All the button svg images can be found in the wwwroot\img\buttons directory.

 Technology used:
 - [.net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime)  choose download x64